How to stop repossession of your house

 There are several possible outcomes from your repossession court case:

-- The judge will decide whether your home should be repossessed.
+- The judge will decide that your lender can repossess your property

-This will lead to you being evicted from your home. - The judge will make a suspended possession order.
+This means you will have to leave your home. - The judge will make a suspended possession order.

-This will allow you to stay in your home while a repayment plan is put in action to clear the debt.
-There will be strict conditions with this order that must be met.
-If you fail to meet the conditions of the order, your home will be repossessed. - The judge will adjourn the case.
+You will be able to stay in your home while a repayment plan is put together to clear the debt, but will need to meet strict conditions.
+If you do not meet the conditions of the order, your home will be repossessed. - The judge will adjourn the case.

 How to stop house repossession

 The best way to avoid house repossession is to communicate with your mortgage lender.
-You should contact them as soon as you find yourself facing financial difficulty and struggling to keep up with your mortgage repayments – don’t wait until you are facing arrears that you can’t afford to repay.
+You should contact them as soon as you find yourself facing financial difficulty.
+Don’t wait until you are facing arrears that you can’t afford to repay.
 The earlier you can start working with your mortgage lender to address the problem, the better.
-Your mortgage lender will only look to repossess your property as a last resort so it’s important to make every effort in stopping repossession of your home.
+Your mortgage lender will only look to repossess your property as a last resort, so it’s important to explore any viable solution.

 Can you stop repossession after a court decision?